DFE-Digital/dfe-reference-data/README.md

 When moving to a new breaking release (the first part of the version number changes), you might need to make changes to your code that uses the lists.
 This section explains all.

+### v2.x -> v3.x

+#### Adding fields into the institutions hash

+Two new fields have been added into the institutions hash: `institution_groups: { kind: :array, element_schema: :string } and postcode: { kind: :optional, schema: :string }`.
+These changes might not be backwards compatible and you may need to make updates to your code.

 ### v1.x -> v2.x

 #### Zero-padded HESA codes